ryantdata/Fraud-Detection-System/README.md

-UPDATE: The app is no longer deployed, however I'm keeping the repo public just as an example of work.
-The technical report is still valid and the code is old but is still okay to look at.
+UPDATE 12/10/2023: The app is no longer deployed as the project is 18 months old, however I will attempt to redeploy using AWS at some point but I am studying for AWS cloud practitioner as of now.
+I'm keeping the repo public just as an example of work.
+The technical report is still valid and explains the analysis and decision making of the project.
+The code is old but is still okay to look at.